 You should also measure where your current system is underperforming.
 Understanding the state of your current system, its strengths and weaknesses, is crucial when creating your ideal roadmap for modernization.
 It helps you prioritize the changes and integrations you need to modernize your systems.

 The data that you collect in step 2 above will help you define your ideal modernization process.
-It’s also essential to work with a professional software development company to perform a technical assessment of your system and identify the best approach for your unique business situation.
+It’s also essential to work with a professional custom app development company to perform a technical assessment of your system and identify the best legacy system modernization approach for your unique business situation.

 Why Do You Need Legacy System Modernization?